blocksds/dswifi/documentation/library_design.md

 When transmitting packets from the ARM9 they are saved in a circular buffer in shared memory between the ARM7 and ARM9.
 Then, the ARM9 sends a sync FIFO message to the ARM7 to notify it that there are packets in that buffer.

-In DS mode packets wrap around when the end of the circular buffer is reached.
-In DSi mode if a packet doesn't fit at the end of the buffer it will be copied in one piece to the beginning of the buffer.
+If a packet doesn't fit at the end of the buffer it will be copied in one piece to the beginning of the buffer so that it doesn't need to be reconstructed later.

 The ARM7 has priority transmitting packets over the ARM9.
 If there is any packet in the ARM7 queue, that one will be transmitted over the ones waiting to be